-Kathryn joined PACT in 2013 having worked for over 20 years in both the statutory and voluntary sector.
+Kathryn joined PACT in 2013 having worked for more than 20 years in both the statutory and voluntary sector.
 Previous roles include social worker in safeguarding teams, managing a young person’s homeless hostel and providing early intervention support to families, all of which built a passion for empowering women and children to reach their full potential.

-In her spare time Kathryn likes to run, walk and travel whilst also raising two teenage boys (which in reality means most of her spare time is spent washing dirty rugby kits, being an unpaid personal Uber service and pretending to be interested in Youtube and computer games).
+In her spare time Kathryn likes to run, walk and travel whilst also raising two teenage boys (which in reality means most of her spare time is spent washing dirty rugby kits, being an unpaid personal Uber service and pretending to be interested in Youtube and computer games!)

-Qualifications: BA Psychology, Sociology and Social Anthropoloy, DipSW and MSW.
+Qualifications: BA Psychology, Sociology and Social Anthropoloy, DipSW and MSW

 Natalie keeps a tightly running ship for us and also has a wealth of experience and knowledge, having previously worked as a PA across the voluntary sector for 13 years.

-Natalie studied for a Degree and Masters in Theatre Studies.
+Natalie studied for a degree and masters in theatre studies.
 The arts make up a big part of her free time, whether it’s watching plays, going to gigs or exhibitions.
 She also loves to travel as much as possible with her partner Dyson.
 When she does put her feet up at their home in Caversham she dedicates her time to looking after their cat, Tilly – and trying not to buy too many dresses.